438 Tactical Helicopter Squadron: Fighter - Pacific Coast

-For this historic cross-continent flight, 118 would be led by the soon-to-be promoted Flight Lieutenant Yuile.
-Squadron Leader Molson, 118 Sqn commanding officer, veteran Hurricane pilot of the Battle of Britain, would remain in Dartmouth to assume command of 126 (F) Sqn.
+For the historic cross-continent flight of 4,000 miles, 118 was led by Flight Lieutenant Yuile.
+Squadron Leader Hartland Molson, 118 Squadron's commanding officer and a veteran Hurricane pilot of the Battle of Britain, remained in Dartmouth to assume command of 126 (F) Sqn.

-The Squadron thus left Dartmouth on the morning of 6 June 1942 for their epic 4,000-mile trip to Annette Island, Alaska.
-Refuelling stops were Penfield Ridge, New Brunswick, Saint-Hubert, Quebec, North Bay, Ontario, Porquis Junction, Ontario, Winnipeg, Manitoba, Saskatoon, Saskatchewan, Edmonton, Alberta, and Prince George, British Columbia.
-They arrived on 21 June with A Flight being armed and refuelled ready for action within 15 minutes of landing.
-The crossing of the North American continent in those days of quite limited navigational aids and support facilities is worthy of inclusion into the annals of Canadian military aviation.
+The squadron left Dartmouth on the morning of 6 June 1942 for Annette Island, Alaska.
+The squadron made refuelling stops at Penfield Ridge, New Brunswick, Saint-Hubert, Quebec, North Bay, Ontario, Porquis Junction, Ontario, Winnipeg, Manitoba, Saskatoon, Saskatchewan, Edmonton, Alberta, and Prince George, British Columbia.
+They arrived on 21 June; A Flight was armed and refuelled ready for action within 15 minutes of landing.
 The squadron moved to Sea Island British Columbia on 20 August 1943 and would remain there until ordered overseas.

-Five pilots perished in non-combat-related crashes during this period of home defense.
+Five pilots died in non-combat-related crashes during this period of home defence.